“Declaration of the Truths

 in the Life of the Church of our Time”

-Cardinal Raymond Leo Burke
+Cardinal Raymond Leo Burke,

-Cardinal Janis Pujats
+Cardinal Janis Pujats,

-Archbishop Jan Pawel Lenga
+Jan Pawel Lenga,

 To say that confusion,

-doubt,
+doubt, misunderstanding, disorientation,

-misunderstanding, disorientation, uncertainty, and a loss of faith
+uncertainty, and a loss of faith has characterized the Catholic

-has characterized the Catholic Church for the past 60 years
+Church for the past 60 years — and has become pandemic

-— and has become pandemic under the corrupt papacy of Francis
+under the corrupt papacy of Francis — is an understatement.
+In every

-— is an understatement.
-In every practical sense it has ceased to
+practical sense it has ceased to be

-be what it had been, and since 1964 has been trying to define what
+1964 has been trying to define what it is apart from what

-to be because it was an impediment to rapprochement with the world.
+it was and wished to be no longer because it was an impediment

-world, ignoring the admonition of Saint James:
+increasingly intimate with the world, ignoring the admonition of

-“The world’s friendship means
+“The world’s friendship

-makes himself God’s enemy.”
+his friend makes himself God’s enemy.”

-(Saint James 4.4)
+James 4.4)

 In